HEALTH INSURANCE

 Includes services that provide emergency medical transportation for individuals in need of urgent care.
 Ambulance coverage is generally included in most Extras cover policies; however, if you live in Queensland or Tasmania, these services are already provided by the state government.
 Typically, there are no annual limits or reimbursement percentages, and the standard waiting period is usually just one day.

 The cost of Extras cover can vary widely depending on several factors, including the level of coverage, the insurer, and the specific services included in the policy.
-Generally, you can expect to pay anywhere from $20 to $280 per month for Extras cover in Australia.
+According to Money.com.au analysis, you can expect to pay on average:

 It’s important to remember that while lower-cost plans may be more affordable, they generally come with limited benefits or higher out-of-pocket expenses.
 Conversely, higher-cost plans typically provide more extensive coverage, but tend to be expensive.